orvi-tmp/learning-c-with-pebble/chapter01.md

 Operating system software may provide access to hardware in increments.
 Not all hardware will be accessible to software developers.
 For example, the Pebble Steel model included an LED light on the face that could display light in various colors.
 While it was perhaps the intention of operating system developers to provide access to this light, it never made it into the software interface provided by the operating system.
 The system's magnetometer sensor, on the other hand, was built into the very first Pebble, but was only made available to software developers in Pebble OS version 2.
 Metaphors and appropriate, consistent software access take time to design properly.

 Another element that an operating system provides is a user interface.
-In the case of a Pebble watch, the user interface is extremely important.
+In the case of a Pebble smartwatch, the user interface is extremely important.
 The only methods of user interaction are buttons and microphone (on the Pebble Time models), and the display and vibration make up the output to the wearer.
 Button input is quite flexible; Pebble OS will distinguish between single, double, and long presses and can detect when multiple buttons are used together.

 Since version 3.0, Pebble OS has built in a timeline interface in addition to watchfaces and watch apps.
 The *timeline* is a user interface metaphor that presents time related information to the user through a timeline populated with time events.
 This timeline can be accessed from the watchface display through use of the up and down buttons.
 The timeline incorporates the use of *pins*, event and notification items that are tagged with time and displayed chronologically.
 Figure 1.5 shows an example of a timeline pin and the details from that pin.